Citation for this page in APA citation style. Close

 Infinite Regress

-Plato in the Theatetus (200D-201C) defined knowledge as justified true belief.
+Plato in the Theaetetus (200D-201C) defined knowledge as justified true belief.
 Justification was providing some reasons (λόγος or συλλογισμῶ), a rational explanation for the belief.
 True opinion accompanied by reason is knowledge. (δόξαν ἀληθῆ μετὰ λόγου ἐπιστήμην εἶναι) (202C)

-The infinite regress arises when we ask what are the justifications for the reasons themselves.
+An infinite regress arises when we ask what are the justifications for the reasons themselves.

 The problem of the infinite regress was a critical argument of the Skeptics in ancient philosophy.